iainsproat/primenumbergenerator/README.md

 * `naive1`, a naive brute force algorithm
 * `naive2`, a slightly less naive brute force algorithm
+* `eratosthenes`, Sieve of Eratosthenes using a boolean array
+* `eratosthenesbitset`, Sieve of Eratosthenes using a BitSet array
+* `sundaram`, Sieve of Sundaram

 The `--lower` or `-l` parameter expect a positive integer which is to be the lower bound of the range.